-NFL game cancelled after player's collapse
+NFL game cancelled after Hamlin's collapse

 On seeing Hamlin collapse after the tackle, Higgins added: "I knew it was something crazy, something tragic.
 Man, it was hard.
 Obviously, wasn't in a good place to play for the rest of that game, so I'm kind of glad that we chose not to play."

-Goodell told all clubs on Thursday that the game has been cancelled, after speaking with the Bills, the Bengals and the NFL Players Association.
+Goodell told all clubs on Thursday that the game had been cancelled, after speaking with the Bills, the Bengals and the NFL Players Association.

 "This has been a very difficult week," he added.